 The format of the virtual devices is the same as for the zpool create command, and the same rules apply.
-Devices are checked to determine if they are in use, and the command cannot change the replication level without the -f option.
+Devices are checked to determine if they are in use, and the command cannot change the level of redundancy without the -f option.
 The command also supports the -n option so that you can perform a dry run.
 For example:

 '''

 zpool add -n zeepool mirror c3t1d0 c3t2d0

+'''

+'''

 would update 'zeepool' to the following configuration:

 zeepool

 mirror

-c1t0d0

-c1t1d0
+clt0d0

+clt1d0

 mirror

 c2t1d0

 c2t2d0

 mirror

 c3t1d0

 c3t2d0

 '''